 JV & Varsity Sailing

-Fall 2020 registration for JV and Varsity is now open
+Fall 2020 registration is full

 JV Sailing Team is for any sailor from 7th grade and up looking to learn how to sail, interested in non-competitive sailing or wants to work towards competitive sailing but is not yet ready for the Varsity Sailing Team due to either skill or grade.
 The team meets Tuesdays and Fridays from 3:30-6pm and practices on a whole different arrangement of boats depending on skill and interest.
 There is also open sailing on Saturdays for sailors whose skills are becoming more developed, by invite only.
 New sailors will sail as a crew with more experienced sailors on Mariners, Hobies, Lasers, Sunfish, Fevas, and C420s.